 Life happens to all of us.
 As a general rule of thumb, you should aim to have 3-6 months of living expenses on hand in case of emergency.
 By keeping a rainy day fund in a money market account, you’ll have quick access to the cash if/when you need it.
 In the meantime, the balance will be accruing interest while it sits in reserve.

-When figuring out how much you should have in your emergency fund, include all of your normal monthly expenses:
+When figuring out how much you should have in your emergency fund, be sure to include all of your normal monthly expenses:

 For example, if all of the above amounts to $2,500 a month in spending, you should aim to have between $7,500 and $15,000 in your emergency fund.

 A Place to Save for Big Expenses

 For longer-term goals like retirement, you are likely better off to investing the money.
 Investing usually involves more risk, but has the potential for higher long term returns.

 Here are a few situations where it makes sense to save money in a money market account: